box/shalam/README.md

 Need to contact us directly?
 Email oss@box.com and be sure to include the name of this project in the subject.

+## Hacking on Shalam

+If you're interested in contributing, please read our wiki page about [hacking on Shalam](https://github.com/box/shalam/wiki/Hacking-on-Shalam) to get started.

 ## Copyright and License

 Copyright 2015 Box, Inc. All rights reserved.